WTF is AMRAP and how can you use it to make an awesome workout?

-Whether you squat down, jump into a plank, then back up or add a push up in the middle is up to you.
+Whether you squat down, jump into plank position, then back up or add a push up in the middle is up to you.

 PS If you think you my legs look a bit beat up, it’s nothing serious.
 Well, I was in a minor car accident but it’s nearly healed by now 🙂

 It’s important to listen to your body and adjust the workout to your level if necessary.